WhatsApp/erlt/erlbuild/README.md

   turn, allows to maintain and consistently update the dependency graph during incremental builds.

-- by default, 'erlbuild erlc -M2' does not run parse transforms.
+- by default, 'erlbuild-erlc -M2' does not run parse transforms.

-  This behavior can be overridden by `erlbuild erlc -M2 +makedep2_run_parse_transforms` option.
+  This behavior can be overridden by `erlbuild-erlc -M2 +makedep2_run_parse_transforms` option.

   Not executing parse transforms during dependency scan allows us to build all